srirampc/fsopen/Notes.md

 - Updater function to queue a [series of state updates](https://react.dev/learn/queueing-a-series-of-state-updates)
 - Ways to [NOT mutate arrays in useState](https://react.dev/learn/updating-arrays-in-state)
+- Sate v.
+Position in the [DOM tree](https://react.dev/learn/preserving-and-resetting-state)
+    - State tied to position in DOM tree **NOTE: position in the DOM tree, not in the JSX**
+    - Same component at the same position preserves state
+    - Different component at the same position reset state
+    - DO NOT nest component function definitions.
+When nested, a different child component will be created every render of the parent component, thus resetting the child's state.

 ## Linting